thenexthub/Codira/docs/StdlibRationales.rst

 -------------------------------------------

 It is sometimes useful to define a public protocol that only a limited set of types can adopt.
-There is no language feature in Swift to disallow declaring conformances in third-party code: as long as the requirements are implemented and the protocol is accessible, the compiler allows the conformance.
+There is no language feature in Codira to disallow declaring conformances in third-party code: as long as the requirements are implemented and the protocol is accessible, the compiler allows the conformance.